Basement Waterproofing and Understanding the Causes of Flooding

 Acting quickly to block, pump, and soak up floodwater can greatly reduce damage.
 But prevention is ideal – consider steps to waterproof your basement after the flooding stops.

-A flooded basement can cause substantial damage beyond just wet carpets and ruined boxes.
-Here are some of the major effects basement flooding can have:
+A flooded basement can cause substantial damage beyond wet carpets and ruined boxes.
+Here are some of the significant effects basement flooding can have:

-• Anything stored in the basement like furniture, keepsakes, appliances, and more may be destroyed by flood waters.
+- Flood waters may destroy anything stored in the basement, including furniture, keepsakes, appliances, and more.
 Even if items look salvageable, they are often unrepairable due to water damage and contamination.

-• Important documents and paper items will be ruined.
-This includes things like photo albums, tax records, memorabilia, books, and more.
+- Important documents and paper items, such as photo albums, tax records, memorabilia, books, and more, will be ruined.

-• The drywall soaked by flood waters will need to be removed to avoid mold growth.
+- To avoid mold growth, the drywall soaked by flood waters will need to be removed.
 This can mean re-drywalling entire rooms.

-• Flood waters contain many hazardous contaminants like sewage, chemicals, bacteria, viruses, mold spores, and more.
-These can have negative health effects if people are exposed through direct contact or breathing in toxins during cleanup.
+- Flood waters contain many hazardous contaminants, such as sewage, chemicals, bacteria, viruses, mold spores, and more.
+These can have negative health effects if people are exposed through direct contact or breathe in toxins during cleanup.

-• Flooded areas will be breeding grounds for mold if not fully dried out.
+- Flooded areas will be breeding grounds for mold if not thoroughly dried out.
 Mold exposure can cause allergic reactions or illness.

 Cleaning up from a flooded basement requires thorough drying, demolition, sanitizing, and reconstruction.
 If damage is extensive, professional mitigation services may be required.
 Flood waters can wreak havoc beyond just a bit of water on the floor.

-After a flood, it’s critical to clean up properly to prevent mold growth and further damage.
+After a flood, cleaning up properly is critical to prevent mold growth and further damage.
 Here are some steps:

-• Disinfect Surfaces – Scrub walls and floors with a disinfectant cleaner.
+- Disinfect Surfaces—Scrub walls and floors with a disinfectant cleaner.
 Bleach solutions help kill mold and bacteria.
-Discard porous items that can’t be thoroughly cleaned like carpeting or upholstery.
+Discard porous items such as carpeting or upholstery that can’t be thoroughly cleaned.

-• Remove Damaged Materials – Inspect for water damage and remove drywall, insulation, flooring, etc if damaged.
-These provide food for mold if left wet.
+- Remove Damaged Materials—Inspect for water damage and remove damaged drywall, insulation, flooring, etc. If left wet, these provide food for mold.

 Thorough cleaning and drying are critical for preventing further water damage after a flood.
 Consider hiring a professional water damage company for large-scale flooding.

-Hiring professionals can help ensure your basement is restored properly after a flood.
+Hiring professionals can help ensure your basement is adequately restored after a flood.
 Look for a company experienced in water damage restoration with expertise in the following services:

-Professionals use industrial sump pumps and dehumidifiers to quickly remove standing water.
+Professionals use industrial sump pumps and dehumidifiers to remove standing water quickly.
 This helps prevent further structural damage and mold growth.
-Extraction equipment should remain in place for several days until all moisture is gone.
+Extraction equipment should remain in place until all moisture is gone.

-If flood waters sit for over 48 hours, there’s a high likelihood of mold growth.
+If flood waters sit for more than 48 hours, mold growth is highly likely.
 Specialists use protective gear to remove moldy drywall, carpets, and other materials.
 A biocide may be applied to treat the remaining mold spores.
 Air movers and dehumidifiers help dry all surfaces completely.

 Preventing Future Floods

-Performing regular maintenance on your home’s drainage system is one of the most effective ways to prevent future basement floods.
+Regular maintenance of your home’s drainage system is one of the most effective ways to prevent future basement floods.
 Make sure downspouts are clear of debris and are directing water several feet away from the foundation.
-Inspect your sump pump and backup pump systems to ensure they are functioning properly, and consider installing a battery backup if you don’t already have one.
-Replace the sump pump every 5 years or so.
+Inspect your sump pump and backup pump systems to ensure they are functioning correctly, and consider installing a battery backup if you don’t already have one.
+Replace the sump pump every five years or so.
 Checking traps and vents for blockages can also help prevent sewer backup floods.

 Pay attention to the water table level on your property during wet seasons.
 You may need to install a sump pump or interior perimeter drain if the water table rises close to the level of your basement floor.
 A professional waterproofing company can assess this and make recommendations.
 Monitoring wells on your property can also help you keep track of any changes.